chaos-mesh/rfcs/text/2022-02-14-link-application-metrics-with-chaos-experiments.md

 are also feature overlapping between that grafana plugin and this new feature.
 It might take more effort to keep behaviors consistent.

-Integrating Grafana into out components seems not really simple, most of powerful features of Grafana, like variables and templating and drawing the charts, are implemented in frontend.
+Integrating Grafana into our components seems not really simple, most of powerful features of Grafana, like variables and templating and drawing the charts, are implemented in frontend.
 And Grafana did not well export them as a library.